sanand0/tools-in-data-science-public/ai-coding-strategies.md

 ## Parallel agents

-Running multiple AI models in parallel can have several benefits.
+Running multiple AI models in parallel (in the background) can have several benefits.

 On approach is to perform different tasks in parallel.
 For example: